 Fan Clubs

-Fan clubs let your users declare which team or topic they support and join a private space inside the chat to talk to other fans of the same club.
+Fan clubs let your users declare which team or topic they support and – optionally – join a private space inside the chat to talk to other fans of the same club.

 How it works for end users

-Each user can pick one favorite club.
+Each user can pick one favourite club.
 Once they do:

-1. Pick a club — opens the Confirm your club dialog with a Show logo in the chat toggle.
+- Pick a club — opens the Confirm your club dialog with a Show logo in the chat toggle.
 After confirming, the user wears the club's logo.
+Users can just join the chat, but the logo is not shown by the avatar.
+You will see the stats in the admin panel for both users: those who show the logo and those who just joined the club.

-Users can change or remove their club later in Profile → My favorite club (toggle the logo off, switch to a different club, or delete it entirely).
+Users can change or remove their club in Profile → My favourite club (toggle the logo off, switch to a different club, or delete it entirely).

 How it's organised in the admin panel